 Each module has 10 sessions — two evening sessions per week for five weeks.
 Floral Design 1, Floral Design 2, and Floral Design Christmas are offered from September to December.
 Special Occasion, Sympathy and Church, and Weddings are offered between February and June.

 You need to purchase two textbooks availble at the book store.
-Each course has a kit fee of $50-$75, but all other materials costs are included in your tuition cost.
+All other materials costs are included in your tuition cost.
 You must have Floral Design Basics 1, or extensive floral design experience, if you wish to take any of the other modules.

 Toll free: 1-888-504-7441 ext.
 5451